Microsoft released the initial beta of desktop virtualization software it acquired when the company bought Kidaro last March.

 MED-V is similar to products from companies such as VMware Inc. and Ring Cube Technologies Inc. Microsoft hopes that IT shops will use MED-V to ease their migration from older versions of Windows up to Vista, said Scott Woodgate, director of product management at Microsoft.

 Microsoft said the final version of MED-V will be released in the second quarter of this year.
-It can be downloaded at
+It can be downloaded at Microsoft Connect.

 MED-V is part of Microsoft's Desktop Optimization Pack (MDOP), a software suite offered to IT shops with Microsoft's Software Assurance maintenance agreement.
 Woodgate said that Microsoft has sold about 11.5 million MDOP seats at about $10 per seat per year.